ykizelba/portfolio/README.md

-# portfolio
+# About me

-My name is Yuliya Kizelbasheva and I am a sophomore at DePaul University majoring in Information Technology.
+My name is Yuliya Kizelbasheva and I am a senior at DePaul University majoring in Information Technology.
 I am also a Division 1 student-athlete receiving a full athletic scholarship.

 ![IMG_1751 2](https://user-images.githubusercontent.com/77465778/185792860-852245b7-8191-46bc-91a3-9459c061bbea.JPG)